101 Best Things to Do on Oʻahu, Hawaiʻi

 Scenic H-3 Freeway

-Kapoʻo, more commonly known as Shark’s Cove, is one of Oʻahu’s most popular snorkeling destinations because it can be one of the best places on the island to enjoy the calm, turquoise-blue water!
+Kapoʻo, more commonly known as Shark’s Cove, is one of Oʻahu’s most popular snorkeling destinations because some of the best places to enjoy the island’s turquoise-blue water are only a short swim from the beach!

-That being said, the water clarity is typically pretty poor closest to the beach, but the further you swim out past the waves that stir up the sediment, the better and better the clarity usually gets.
-This is exactly where this photo was taken.
+That said, the water clarity typically gets better and better the further you swim out past the waves that stir up the sediment, which is exactly where this photo was taken.

-Now, it must be said that snorkeling at Shark’s Cove—or getting in the water anywhere on the North Shore of Oʻahu—is a summer-only activity, as the ocean simply becomes too dangerous to access places like Kapoʻo when large winter swells roll in!
+However, all this goes without mentioning that snorkeling at Shark’s Cove, or getting in the water anywhere on the North Shore, is a summer-only activity, as the ocean simply becomes too dangerous to access places like Kapoʻo when the large winter sets are rolling in!

-Therefore, you may want to consider booking a tour on either the North or West Side of Oʻahu when this is the case, as these local operators know exactly how to find the best ocean conditions when the water isn’t easily accessible from shore.
+When this is the case, you may want to consider booking a tour on either the North or West Side of Oʻahu, as these local operators know exactly how and where to find the best conditions when the ocean isn’t otherwise accessible from shore.

 Google Maps Direction: Kapoʻo (Shark’s Cove)